The OFFSET function can be used to construct dynamic ranges using a starting cell, and given rows, columns, height, and

 Less than 5 values

 If there are less than 5 values, the formula will return a circular reference error, since the range will extend back into the cell that contains the formula.
-To prevent this formula, you can adapt the formula as follows:
+To prevent this error, you can adapt the formula as follows:

 The Excel OFFSET function returns a reference to a range constructed in parts: a starting point, a row and column offset, and a final height and width in rows and columns.
 OFFSET is handy in formulas that dynamically average or sum "last n values...

 The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.